aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 * Stress tests demonstrated both the robustness and the limits of mitigation: fairness algorithms improve outcomes substantially, but extreme imbalances still require data-level interventions.

-In summary, the experimentation phase showed that fairness-aware algorithmic interventions can operationalise the normative and socio-technical findings of the Adecco use case.
+In summary, the experimentation phase showed that fairness-aware algorithmic interventions can operationalize the normative and socio-technical findings of the Adecco use case.
 Among the tested approaches, Adversarial Debiasing proved to be the most reliable, offering a practical pathway for Adecco to integrate fairness into its recruitment recommender systems.

 Use of synthetic data
 ---------------------
 Synthetic data were employed to stress test the robustness of the mitigation strategies, with a focus on Adversarial Debiasing, which had emerged as the most effective approach.
-By deliberately polarising subgroup distributions and simulating extreme imbalances, the experiments helped identify the breaking points of the model.
-Results confirmed that while Adversarial Debiasing substantially improved fairness under realistic conditions, its effectiveness diminished in scenarios of extreme underrepresentation—reinforcing the conclusion from the FbD and IFM analyses that data-level governance and representativeness remain indispensable alongside algorithmic mitigation.
+By deliberately polarizing subgroup distributions and simulating extreme imbalances, the experiments helped identify the breaking points of the model.

+Results confirmed that while Adversarial Debiasing substantially improved fairness under realistic conditions, its effectiveness diminished in scenarios of extreme underrepresentation —reinforcing the conclusion from the FbD and IFM analyses that data-level governance and representativeness remain indispensable alongside algorithmic mitigation.

 Assessment Alternative Assessment: CV Screening & Keyword Matching
 ------------------------------------------------------------------